-Owning a car is undeniably a luxury for the average Singaporean, especially with recent Certificate of Entitlement (COE) prices exceeding $100,000 for large cars and Electric Vehicles (EV) for the first time since 1994.
+Owning a car is undeniably a luxury for the average Singaporean, especially with recent Certificate of Entitlement (COE) prices exceeding $100,000 for large cars and Electric Vehicles (EV) in 2022 for the first time since 1994.
 At the same time, owning a car is perhaps a goal for some of us because we get to avoid jostling on public transport during rush hour or worrying about that bus which only comes once every 30 minutes.

 Considering the total cost of car ownership is still out of reach for many of us, one alternative to enjoy the freedom and utility of car usage is for us to turn to car-sharing services.